fox7orange/stepic-R-course/README.md

 We will assume that user has graduated the course if he get at list 40 points.

 # Data describtions
+## events_train.csv
-## events_train.csv - data about acts users perform
+It contains data about acts users perform

 * step_id - numeric step id
 * user_id - numeric anonymous user id